Instances

 ]

-Note it’s possible to combine data from multiple arrays using this feature, but each source array must have the name number of rows.
+Note it’s possible to combine data from multiple arrays using this feature, but each source array must have the same number of rows.